 Graduation Transitions is a requirement for all BC secondary students.
 It is an opportunity for students to reflect on their preparation and plans for their lives after graduation.
-Students must begin working towards completion in their grade 10 year, and all requirements must be completed by June of the student’s grade 12 year. (download the Grad Transitions checklist which outlines all the requirements).
+Students must begin working towards completion in their grade 10 year, and all requirements must be completed by June of the student’s grade 12 year.
 In order to graduate, students must complete the four Graduation Transition requirements:

 PERSONAL HEALTH -Daily Physical Activity (DPA) Requirement

 All students in grades 8, 9, 10, 11, and 12 must participate in a minimum of 150 minutes each week of moderate to vigorous physical activity.
 Please check out our Daily Physical Activity Page on our website if for further information.

 COMMUNITY CONNECTIONS – 30 Hours: Work or Volunteer Experience

 Students must complete and submit paperwork a minimum of 30 hours of work experience and/or community volunteer experience between grades 10 and 12.
 The following options are ways to complete the 30 hours of work experience requirement: